LucasDelfino92/morrowindsharp/main2.md

 > ℹ️ We will install **Graphic Herbalism** and **Glow in the Dahrk** in upcoming sections, and load them before Project Atlas for it to patch them as intended.

+> ⚠️ Attempting to launch the game at this stage will be met with errors, unless you install **Glow in the Dahrk** or omit installing the patch for now.

 > ⚠️ Note that **Project Atlas** utilizes its own texture sets for its edited meshes, meaning any retexture designed with the vanilla meshes in mind will require a patch for it to work alongside this mod.

 [**Expeditious Exit**](https://www.nexusmods.com/morrowind/mods/45634)